Home

 Daniel is said also to have marched in the Grand Review before President Andrew Johnson on May 24, 1865, involving more than 100,000 troops of the Grand Army of the Republic.
 He was discharged on June 12, 1865 at Washington, DC.

 He then returned home to Athens County.
 On Sept.
 3, 1866, Daniel purchased the remaining 78 acres of his father's farm in Lee Township, for the sum of $2,370.
-Daniel is named, and the location of his farm is visible, in the 1875 Atlas of Athens County, Ohio, at left.
+Daniel is named, and the location of his farm is visible, in the 1875 Atlas of Athens County, Ohio.
 His farm is in the lower right-hand corner, directly south of Marshfield.

-A copy of Daniel and Caroline's marriage license is seen at right, still on file in the Athens County courthouse.
+A copy of Daniel and Caroline's marriage license is seen here, still on file in the Athens County courthouse.

 The Knights lived on their farm near Marshfield until 1872.
 That year, on March 18, Daniel sold their 80-acre farm to Hiram F. Porter.
 Around that time, the Knights are believed to have moved to the western part of the state in Scott, Van Wert County.
 Some of his distant Minerd relatives also resided in the Van Wert area at that time, including a first cousin of Daniel's late mother, John Minerd Jr